 Finally, after several years of lofty talk, construction on Avatar land is now underway.
 A groundbreaking ceremony was held recently, which included Rohde, Landau, and other top Disney executives.

 Now the daunting task lies ahead for Disney’s Imagineers to actually follow through on their plans and create an area that will live up to everyone’s expectations.
-Rohde says the whole construction project is “really intimidating because it’s really technically mind bogglingly hard to do – but very exciting.”
+Rohde says the whole construction project is “really intimidating because it’s really technically mind-bogglingly hard to do – but fascinating.”